 Bronx Bike Accident Attorneys

 New York bike riders are fortunate enough to have miles of Bronx bicycle paths where they can travel safely and not be concerned about automobile traffic.
 However, many people use their bikes for the purposes of running errands or heading to school or work.
 When they do this, they must venture out onto roads filled with traffic, and, in those congested environments, accidents can happen.
 When a motorist carelessly injures a bicyclist, the victim should contact a bike accident lawyer to begin building a case for compensation.
-To schedule a free consultation with personal injury lawyer Ivan Diamond, call (718) 588-2000 or contact us online.
+To schedule a free consultation with Bronx bicycle accident lawyer Ivan Diamond, call (718) 588-2000 or contact us online.

 Causes of Bike Accidents